aaron-grau/curic/react/readings/npm_configuration.md

 },
 ```

-Now, when you run `webpack` in the terminal, the `package.json`-specified
+Now, when you run `npm run webpack` in the terminal, the `package.json`-specified
 version will run.
 Always run `npm run webpack` rather than `webpack` to minimize
 the chance of compatibility issues.